danielsaidi/EmojiKit/README.md

 ## About EmojiKit

-EmojiKit lets you use emoji-based features on all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS) using Swift & SwiftUI.
+EmojiKit lets you use emoji-based features on all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).

 <p align="center">
     <img src ="Resources/Demo.gif" width="750" />
 </p>

-EmojiKit has all you need to work with emojis, including categories, support for localization & skin tones, unicode & version information, as well as convenient ``EmojiGrid`` and ``EmojiScrollGrid`` components.
+EmojiKit has all you need to work with emojis, including categories, support for localization & skin tones, unicode & version information, as well as convenient ``EmojiGrid`` and ``EmojiScrollGrid`` components for SwiftUI.